Bad welds and causes of rework

 How to address issues with poor weld appearance:

 - Proper training: Make sure less experienced welders have proper training.
 Get tips for reducing welder training time in this article.

 - The right shielding gas: The shielding gas for the job is dependent on material type and thickness and the type of arc transfer desired.
-A good option for pulsed and spray transfer modes is a blend of 90% argon and 10% carbon dioxide.
-For short-circuit MIG, a good option is a mix of 75% argon and 25% carbon dioxide.
-Synergic welding systems aid with gas selection as well, recommending gasses to produce the best arc characteristics for the program being used.
+A good option for pulsed and spray transfer modes is a 90% argon/10% carbon dioxide blend.
+For short-circuit MIG, a good option is 75% argon/25% carbon dioxide mix.
+Synergic welding systems aid with gas selection as well.
+They recommend gases to produce the best arc characteristics for the program used.

 A welding process switch can also help.
 Pulsed MIG provides a 28% wider operating window compared to constant voltage MIG.
 This helps less skilled welders keep more consistent fusion.

 |See how a wider operating window can reduce rework:

 How can I reduce weld spatter and post-weld cleanup?

 The transfer mode plays a key role in how much spatter is produced.
 If you’re welding very thin material or out of position, for example, it may require a short-circuit transfer mode.
 However, this will produce much more spatter than other transfers.
 Short-circuit transfer can also limit puddle fluidity and result in lack of fusion or penetration on thicker materials.
 A switch to pulsed MIG will produce a flatter, more fluid bead and greatly reduce spatter levels.
 In addition, pulsed MIG is able to maintain a clean arc transfer regardless of the wire speed setting.

 Excess spatter can also be caused by improper parameters and using the wrong shielding gas.

 |See how pulsed MIG welding can reduce spatter: